Gathering 4 Gardner: History

 Martin Gardner's prolific output as a columnist and writer—he authored over 100 books between 1951 and 2010—put him in contact with a large number of people on a wide range of subjects from magic, mathematics, puzzles, physics, philosophy, logic and rationality, to G. K. Chesterton, Alice in Wonderland, and the Wizard of Oz.
+M. C. Escher thanked Gardner for popularizing his work in the United States.
 As a result, he had a large following of amateurs and professionals eager to pay tribute to him, but many of them had only infrequent contact with each other.
 Moreover, Gardner was famously shy, and generally declined to appear at any events honoring him.

 In the early 1990s, Atlanta-based entrepreneur and puzzle collector Thomas M. Rodgers (1943–2012), a friend of Martin Gardner's, conceived a plan to create a gathering of people who shared Gardner's interests, especially puzzles, magic, and mathematics.
 Rodgers invited the world's foremost puzzle composers and collectors, and enlisted magician Mark Setteducati and mathematician Elwyn Berlekamp to recruit leading magicians and recreational mathematicians, respectively.
 Gardner agreed to attend.
 Thus was born the first Gathering (G4G1), held in Atlanta, GA, in January 1993.
 For the next two decades G4G was supported mainly by Rodgers with "seemingly unfettered access to his personal time and resources".
 So far there have been 15 Gatherings, all held in downtown Atlanta.

 In 2007 board members Rodgers, Berlekamp, Setteducati, Thane Plambeck, and Scott Hudson de Tarnowsky decided that G4G should broaden its reach and expand the scope of its educational programs.
 To that end they formed the 501(c)(3) non-profit corporation Gathering 4 Gardner, Inc.

 The logo of Gathering for Gardner, as well as the logo for the first CoM event, employs ambigrams designed by long-time Gardner associate Scott Kim.